 Apart from its culinary delights, Naoussa is also close to some of the best beaches in Paros.
 For example, by car, you can reach Kolymbithres Beach, Monastiri Beach, or Santa Maria Beach in less than 15 minutes.

 Less than three miles (4.7km) from Naoussa, you can find one of the most famous Paros beaches: Kolymbithres Beach.
 In particular, this attraction is well-known for its natural granite rock formations, which split the beach into multiple swimming pools.

-Kolymbithres is home to various beach clubs where you can purchase sunbeds, food, and drinks.
-However, you don’t need to rent a lounge chair to enjoy the sand here.
-In fact, there’s plenty of room along the rocks where you can lay your towel down before heading into the ocean!
-Moreover, this beach features warm and calm waters, making it a perfect spot to swim with the kids.
+In fact, there’s plenty of room along the rocks where you can lay your towel down before heading into the ocean.
+It’s the most budget-friendly option, after all.
+Moreover, Kolymbithres features warm and calm waters, making it a perfect spot to swim with the kids.

 There are two different ways to reach Kolymbithres Beach from Naoussa: via bus or a water taxi.
 Or, if you have a rental car, there is a parking lot next to the beach.
 Just be aware that it fills up quickly during the high season.
 So, we recommend arriving here early if you want to secure a spot.

 The capital of Paros, Parikia (also called Paros Town), is located on the northwest coast and serves as the island’s main port.
 So, if you’re traveling to Paros by ferry, you’ll actually have to pass through this historic town!